 Do not leave in sunlight.
 Light can make insulin break down and then it will not work well to lower your blood sugar.

 Never use insulin if expired.
 The expiration date will be stamped on the vial or pen.
-Remember if not in the fridge, the date on the vial or pen does not apply.
-You must throw away after 28 days since outside the fridge.
+Remember if not in the refrigerator, the date on the vial or pen does not apply.
+You must throw away after 28 days since outside the refrigerator.

-Write the date on the insulin vial on the day you open it or start keeping it outside the fridge.
+Write the date on the insulin vial.
+On the day you open the insulin vial or start keeping it outside the refrigerator, write the date.
 This will help you remember when to stop using it.
 Throw the insulin away 28 days after opened or since kept out of the fridge.

 Inspect your insulin before each use.
 Look for changes in color or clarity.
 Look for clumps, solid white particles or crystals in the bottle or pen.
 Insulin that is clear should always be clear and never look cloudy.